The Ten Year war

 The flower of our youth went aboard, the people of the city thronging the beach cheering them on, the bands filled the air with concerts of kettledrums and trumpets and the bells rang doubles.

-Our bishop Giudo moved among them accompanied by the clergy, in his pastoral robes bestowing his pontifical blessing on the armada which then sailed out bringing with it the hope of triumph in a most just caus
+Our bishop Giudo moved among them accompanied by the clergy, in his pastoral robes bestowing his pontifical blessing on the armada which then sailed out bringing with it the hope of triumph in a most just cause.

 The twelve ship fleet left Como.
 The first landing was at Tremezzo which was sacked and set on fire.
 The ships then returned towards Como with a fine enemy ship in tow laden with weapons they had seized.